wheelercj/chriswheeler.dev/content/posts/learning-recursion-with-cpp.md

 date = 2022-05-02T23:23:49-08:00
 lastmod = 2024-01-14T12:41:00-08:00
 tags = []
-description = "Every programmer should be comfortable with recursion."
 +++

+Every programmer should be comfortable with recursion.
 Recursion is a type of loop created by making a function call itself.
 Here's a recursive function that loops infinitely (until the computer runs out of memory) when called:

 ```cpp
 void print_stars() {